Mandinka in United States

 Most Manding speakers can trace their roots back to the once great Mali Empire, which rose to power in the 1200s under the rule of the "lion king," Sundiata.
 After unifying the kingdom, Sundiata began conquering the surrounding peoples.

-Starting around 2000, there has been an increase in the number of African migrants to the United States.
+Starting around 2000, the number of African migrants to the United States has increased.
 They are most likely to live in Texas, New York, California, Maryland, New Jersey, Massachusetts or Virginia.

 What Are Their Lives Like?